Getting Started

 import { createSearchClient } from "@searchfn/client";

-import { MemoryAdapter } from "@searchfn/adapters";
+import { MemoryAdapter } from "@searchfn/adapter-memory";

 const client = createSearchClient({